 Resources would be better spent re-assessing floodplain zoning, instead of deregulating floodplains, so that developers can accurately assess their risk on a landscape that is being transformed by climate change, Potter recommended.

 “But we shouldn’t be doing things that can only result in creating flood risks for other people,” Potter said.

-Given Middleton’s specific soil conditions and watersheds, Gary Huth, a Middleton city engineer, said a high level of control is necessary to prevent excess runoff and flooding.
-But he also said the strategies needed to mitigate flooding differ from region to region, which is why local governments should have the flexibility to set their own regulations.
+Given Middleton’s specific soil conditions and watersheds, Gary Huth, a Middleton city engineer, said a high level of control is necessary there, to prevent excess runoff and flooding.
+But he also said the strategies needed to mitigate flooding impacts differ from region to region, which is why local governments should have the flexibility to set their own regulations.

 The state’s move to override local regulatory limits opposes the regulatory principles that form the foundation of modern environmental law.
 In the past, state and federal governments have used their authority to enforce local environmental regulations, not remove them, Huth said.

 “What bothers me about that legislation is that it doesn’t recognize that everyone shouldn’t have the same standard,” Huth said.
 “The hydrologic processes that determine what happens to stormwater vary with location.
 But Madison and its lakes are especially sensitive to flooding.”

 Subscribe to The Daily Cardinal Newsletter